kardwen/riverrun/README.md

 Notes for setting up Alpine Linux with the River window compositor, work in progress

-todo split in different branches

 In every subdirectory is a file called `locations` that contains paths for the directory contents.
-TODO Write a script for syncing dotfiles
+The script `sync-files` is a preliminary solution for syncing files, do **not** blindly run it.

+TODO split in different branches

 ## Installation medium